ku21fan/STR-Fewer-Labels/data.md

 [ST-VQA](https://rrc.cvc.uab.es/?ch=11)[17] | [multiple license for multiple subdatasets](https://rrc.cvc.uab.es/?ch=11&com=downloads)

 - We would like to redistribute the above datasets (preprocessed version) to facilitate future research.
 - Some datasets do not publish explicit licenses.
 In this case, we ask them for the license via email.
-That is the 'Message from authors' (except Book32, the message of Book32 from [here](https://github.com/uchidalab/book-dataset/#disclaimer)).
+That is the 'Message from original authors' (except Book32, the message of Book32 from [here](https://github.com/uchidalab/book-dataset/#disclaimer)).
 - We still did not get the information of license for datasets SVT, IIIT, and ReCTS.
 - Please let us know if there is a license issue with dataset redistribution.
 In this case, we will remove the dataset and provide the preprocessing code for the dataset.